 One way of addressing this irregularity is by following a highly personalized Ayurvedic diet, which means to adapt the way we eat to our ever-changing individual needs.
 “Ayurveda teaches us that a good personal diet consists of the foods that will help one restore his/her body and mind to optimal digestion and balance.
 There is no good or bad food in itself.
 A food or herb can be good for someone or bad for someone—it depends on one’s individual needs at that time,” Divya explained.
 It’s actually pretty fascinating, and even if there’s limited research supporting the efficacy of this lifestyle, there are other obvious health benefits to listening and responding to your body’s needs.

-If you’re interest has officially been piqued, keep reading—ahead, Divya explains exactly what’s involved in following this holistic style of eating.
+If your interest has officially been piqued, keep reading—ahead, Divya explains exactly what’s involved in following this holistic style of eating.

 There are plenty of free quizzes online (like this one!) that promise to help you determine your dosha, but Divya recommends seeing a pro.
 “The best way to know your dosha is to have an Ayurvedic doctor/practitioner read your pulse.
 Dosha quizzes are fun but do not give you the full picture,” she explained.
 Also, simply knowing your constitution and dosha is not enough—you also need to know what your imbalance is so that you can address it through diet (and other lifestyle changes) and return to health.